Arthur Andersen: Founding

-Born May 30, 1885, in Plano, Illinois, and orphaned at the age of 16, Arthur E. Andersen began working as a mail boy by day and attended school at night, eventually being hired as the assistant to the comptroller of Allis-Chalmers in Chicago.
+Born on May 30, 1885, in Plano, Illinois, and orphaned at the age of 16, Arthur E. Andersen began working as a mail boy by day and attended school at night, eventually being hired as the assistant to the comptroller of Allis-Chalmers in Chicago.
 In 1908, after attending courses at night while working full-time, he graduated from the Kellogg School of Management at Northwestern University with a bachelor's degree in business.
 That same year, at age 23, he became the youngest Certified Public Accountant in Illinois.

 In 1913, Andersen and Clarence DeLany founded an accounting firm as Andersen, DeLany & Co.
-The firm changed its name to Arthur Andersen & Co. in 1918.
-Arthur Andersen's first client was the Joseph Schlitz Brewing Company of Milwaukee.
+The firm changed its name to Arthur Andersen & Co. in 1918, as DeLany resigned from the firm.
+Arthur Andersen's first client was the Joseph Schlitz Brewing Company of Milwaukee, a company where Andersen had worked as a controller.
 In 1915, due to his many contacts there, the Milwaukee office was opened as the firm's second office.

 Andersen believed education was the basis upon which the new profession of accounting should be developed.
 He created the profession's first centralized training program and believed in training during normal working hours.
-He was generous in his commitment to aiding educational, civic and charitable organizations.
 In 1927, he was elected to the board of trustees of Northwestern University and served as its president from 1930 to 1932.
 He was also chairman of the board of CPA examiners of Illinois.